jmusashi/joel-continuity-vault/index.md

 ## 🜄 Provenance Note: The “Made in AI” Mark

-The emblem intentionally retains the **“Made in AI”** label embedded by the generator.
+The emblem intentionally retains the **“Made with AI”** label embedded by the generator.
 This is not an accident — it is a declaration of authorship integrity.

 In continuity geometry, tools do not define identity.